MPAS | graph.info (Mesh Connectivity file)

 Definition and Purpose

-, which partitions the graph into a user-specified number of subgraphs while minimizing communication costs or edge cuts[4].
+the graph into a user-specified number of subgraphs while minimizing

 File Structure Requirements

-file must follow these structural rules[4]
+A valid graph.info file must follow these structural

-- Header Line: The first line (excluding comments) specifies:
+- Header Line: The first line (excluding comments)

-: Number of vertices.
+n: Number of vertices.

-: Number of edges (counted once per pair, not twice).
+m: Number of edges (counted once per pair, not twice).

 - Optional parameters:

-: A 3-bit integer encoding the presence of vertex weights, edge weights, or vertex sizes.
+fmt: A 3-bit integer encoding the presence of vertex weights, edge weights, or vertex sizes.

-: Number of vertex weight constraints (for multi-constraint partitioning).
+ncon: Number of vertex weight constraints (for multi-constraint partitioning).

-- Vertex Lines: Each subsequent line corresponds to a vertex and includes:
+- Vertex Lines: Each subsequent line corresponds to a

 - Weights (if

-specifies them): One or more integers representing vertex weights.
+fmtspecifies them): One or more integers representing vertex weights.

 - Adjacency List: A space-separated list of adjacent vertices.
 If edge weights are enabled, each vertex in the adjacency list is followed by its edge weight.